DamynChipman/EllipticForest/README.md

 # EllipticForest

-A Quadtree-Adatpive implementation of the Hierarchical Poincaré-Steklov (HPS) method for solving elliptic partial differential equations.
+A Quadtree-Adaptive implementation of the Hierarchical Poincaré-Steklov (HPS) method for solving elliptic partial differential equations.

 ## Features